AgoraIO-Community/CallAPI/iOS/README.md

 ## Integration

-- Copy the [libs](Example/libs) containing the SDK from the previous step into your own project, for example, at the same level as the Podfile file file.
 - Copy the [iOS](iOS) directory of the sample code to your own project, for example, at the same level as the Podfile file.